rmaicle/dlang-guide/background/compilation.md

 ---
 layout: reference_dlang
 title: Guide to the D Programming Language
-chapter: Basics
+chapter: Background
 section: Compilation
 excerpt: D Programming Language
 group: DLang
 tags: [dlang, dguide, draft]
 ---

-{% comment %}
-This chapter introduces the reader to the basics of compilations processes and the language lexical tokens.
-{% endcomment %}

-Compilation [^compiler] is the process converting or translating a program text file [^sourcecode] into a binary file which is fed to a linker. [^linker]
+Compilation [^compiler] is the process converting or translating a program text file [^sourcecode] to a binary file which is fed to a linker [^linker] to produce an executable file, a library file or an object file.
 Program compilation is a multi-step process or sometimes called translaton phases.
-These translation phases are big topics on their own and are subjects in active research.
+These translation phases are big topics on their own and are subjects in active research and development.

 The following provides very brief and simplified explanation of each translation phase.